4.1 Basic Rules of Combat

 Example of Movement

 Structuring movement in this way incentivizes all characters to invest in Fortitude in order to move effectively.
-Since fortitude is tied to Health as well, I think this is a healthy imposition.
+Since Fortitude is tied to Health as well, I think this is a healthy imposition.
 This also makes sprinting considerably more taxing which I think aligns with the reality of moving at a dead run in combat

 PHYSICAL ATTACKS